karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Chapter 1 provided a superficial look at the `find` command.
 There's more to `find` than understanding `selectors` though.
 We already mentioned that the result from `find` is a `cursor`.
 We'll now look at exactly what this means in more detail.

 ## Field Selection ##
 Before we jump into `cursors`, you should know that `find` takes a second optional parameter.
 This parameter is the list of fields we want to retrieve.
-For example, we can get all of the unicorns names by executing:
+For example, we can get all of the unicorns' names by executing:

 	db.unicorns.find(null, {name: 1});